What happens after Windows 7's retirement?

 Microsoft did set a caveat, however, on Office support.
 "If the problem is a result of the combination of Office and an unsupported operating system, the problem will not be supported (emphasis added)," the company stated.

 The January 2023 end-of-security-updates deadline wasn't plucked from the air.
 It was chosen because that's how long Microsoft will provide Windows 7 patches for payment through its Extended Security Updates (ESU).
-Microsoft realized that if it sold ESU to commercial customers, it also had to keep patching Office.
+Microsoft realised that if it sold ESU to commercial customers, it also had to keep patching Office.

 What about Internet Explorer?